-Can a Buyer Back Out of a Deal If the Value of the Purchased Property Plummets Because of Covid19?
+Can a Buyer Walk Away From a Real Estate Deal If the Value of the Purchased Property Falls Because of Covid19?

 As the Covid19 Crisis Is Unprecedented It Is Unknown How the Law Will Address the Various Legal Issues That Arise Due From the Pandemic.
 The Affects Upon Buyers, Sellers, Realtors, Lendors, Among Others, Are Severe and Without Clear Law, Covid19 Provides Much Fodder for Litigation.